LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0503_Manage_Log_Collection.md

     Invoke-Command -Session $session { Get-AzureStackLog -OutputSharePath '\\AzSHOST-1.azurestack.local\AzSHLogs' -OutputShareCredential $using:adminCredentials -FilterByRole Storage}
     ```

-1. Wait until the cmdlet completes and, in File Explorer, review the content of the **C:\\AzSHLogs** folder.
+1. Wait until the cmdlet completes and, in File Explorer, review the content of the **C:\\AzSHLogs** folder to verify that the logs have been uploaded.

     >**Note**: The folder should contain folders corresponding to each individual copy you initiated.
 The folders should have the names in the format **AzureStackLogs-*YYYYMMDDHHMMSS*-AZS-ERCS01**, where ***YYYYMMDDHHMMSS*** represents the timestamp of the copy.

 1. From the PowerShell Remoting session prompt in the **Administrator: Windows PowerShell** window, run the following to close the session:

     ```powershell
+    Enter-PSSession -$session
     Close-PrivilegedEndpoint -TranscriptsPathDestination '\\AzSHOST-1.azurestack.local\AzSHLogs' -Credential $using:adminCredentials
     ```

+1. Wait until the cmdlet completes and, in File Explorer, review the content of the **C:\\AzSHLogs** folder to verify that the session transcript has been uploaded.

 >**Review**: In this exercise, you have established a PowerShell Remoting session to the privileged endpoint and used PowerShell cmdlets available from that endpoint to collect diagnostics logs.